FlipFlop122/Z-Menu/README.md

   Step 3:
     Put the ZMenu.dll into the plugins folder!

+Usage:

+  You can toggle the menu by the DELETE key!

 Issues that may occur:
   If you can`t see the plugins folder you have to run among us(after you extracted the contents).